Cantonese: Tones

+Changed Tones

+Sometimes, a change will occur in the tone of a character when read in different contexts.
+Generally speaking, there is no strict rule for when tone changes occur, although there are some patterns.
+For example, tone changes usually affect nouns, verbs, compounds, reduplications, and certain nouns of address, like with 爺爺 "ye^{4} ye^{4-2}" and 哥哥 "go^{1-4} go^{1}".
+The most common tone for a tone to change to is the mid-rising tone (tone 2), examples include 耳環 "ji^{5} waan^{4-2}" and 男人 "naam^{4} jan^{4-2}".

 Written Cantonese

 As Cantonese is predominantly utilised in Hong Kong, Macau, and other overseas Chinese communities, it is typically inscribed with traditional Chinese characters.
 Nevertheless, it incorporates supplementary characters and characters with disparate meanings from written vernacular Chinese, due to the presence of lexical items that are either absent from standard Chinese or correspond with spoken Cantonese.
 This written Cantonese system frequently manifests in colloquial contexts, such as entertainment magazines, social media, and advertisements.

 In contrast, formal literature, professional and government documents, television and movie subtitles, and news media continue to use standard written Chinese.
 Nevertheless, colloquial characters may be present in formal written communications such as legal testimonies and newspapers when an individual is being quoted, rather than paraphrasing spoken Cantonese into standard written Chinese.